Our Environmental Responsibility Programs

 Over the years, we have cofounded or joined numerous progressive coalitions to change the industry, including the Fair Labor Association, the Sustainable Apparel Coalition and B Lab.
 In doing so, we’ve collectively focused on improving the lives and workplaces for people across the globe, used data to identify the industry’s most pressing challenges, and ensured that we balance the needs of our business with those of society.

 And there’s a role for our customers to play, too.
 We’re teaching people to take care of the things they already have (with as little energy as possible) and reminding them why the jacket they already have is the best one for the planet.
 Learn more here.

 As a company, we’ve never liked talking about things we’re going to do, only things we’ve done.
 We’ve made an exception for our climate goals, though, because we want everyone to hold us accountable.
 Here are three big milestones we’re working toward:

 - By 2025, we will eliminate virgin petroleum fiber in our products and only use preferred materials.
-We’re saying no to Big Oil by creating products with recycled polyester, like our Better Sweater® jackets.
-Since Fall 2019, they have helped keep 14.6 million pounds of CO₂ out of the atmosphere when compared to their virgin counterparts.
-That’s like planting 109,000 tree seedlings.
+We’re reducing our reliance on fossil fuels by creating products with recycled polyester, like our Better Sweater® jackets.
+Since Fall 2019, this switch has helped keep 15.5 million pounds of CO₂ out of the atmosphere when compared to their virgin counterparts.

 - By 2025, our packaging will be 100% reusable, home compostable, renewable or easily recyclable.
 We’re on our way.
 For our hang tags and packaging, we’re using algae ink, removing plastic, and using QR code technology to reduce the amount of paper used in both tags and product inserts by 100,000 pounds a year.